motoz/PellMon/README.md

 pellmon_dbus.conf
 should be copied to /etc/dbus-1/system.d/ to allow pellmonsrv running as user "pi" to implement the DBUS interface on the system bus, edit the file to match the user name

-html/
-templates for the web interface

 dependencies:
-rrdtool, python-serial, python-cherrypy3, python-dbus, python-mako, python-gobject, python-simplejson (and maybe something else I forgot)
+rrdtool, python-serial, python-cherrypy3, python-dbus, python-mako, python-gobject, python-simplejson